 Recognize the Signs of Aggressive Driving

 Knowing the signs of aggressive driving can help you to prevent harmful conditions from escalating and ultimately keep you safe.
-It can also make you more aware in case you begin to display these kinds of dangerous actions.
+It doesn’t matter if they are older or younger than you, anyone can be an aggressive driver and for younger drivers, it can have a big impact on car insurance for teens should aggressive driving result in a collision.
+By knowing if someone is being aggressive, it can also make you more aware in case you begin to display these kinds of dangerous actions.
+Truckers may be less aggressive if they are not tired so purchasing a federal mandate may be a great solution.
 These signs may include:

 - Cutting off or passing other cars

 - Flashing lights and honking the horn excessively